-Sanford is addressing behavioral health needs throughout its large footprint with the integration of primary care and behavioral health.
+Sanford continues to address behavioral health needs throughout its large footprint with the integration of primary care and behavioral health.
 Sanford's approach to addressing behavioral health includes primary and specialty care clinics and medical centers.
 Sanford uses technology to conduct behavioral health screenings in order to identify behavioral health concerns as early as possible.
-Through deployment of the Medical Home with fully integrated behavioral healthcare services, Sanford is providing patient-centered care collaborative teams to meet the needs of Sanford patients.
+Through deployment of the Medical Home with fully integrated behavioral health care services, Sanford is providing patient-centered care collaborative teams to meet the needs of Sanford patients.

-The following programs are samples of mental health/behavioral health community benefit contributions for FY 2015:
+The following programs are samples of mental health/behavioral health community benefit contributions for FY 2016:

-- Sanford Aberdeen established adolescent and adult mental health telemedicine services. - Sanford Sioux Falls USD is participating in the community initiative to address mental health issues.
+- Aberdeen - Sanford Aberdeen established adolescent and adult mental health telemedicine services. - Sanford addresses depression diagnosis through the use of the PHQ-9 assessment tool. - Sioux Falls - Sanford Sioux Falls USD is participating in the community initiative to address mental health issues.
 Sanford is incorporating peer support advocate (PSA) positions to enhance services for addiction.
-Additionally, the behavioral health triage therapists (BHTT) are patient-centered and focus on assisting the primary care medical team in identifying, triaging and effectively helping patients manage behavioral health problems or psychosocial comorbidities of their chronic medical disease. - Sanford Health Bismarck partnered with Face It Together, a non-profit addiction management organization to help provide substance abuse awareness, education and recovery resources.
-Sanford Health Bismarck supports the Children's Advocacy Centers of ND and the Alliance for Children's Justice through board membership.
-Sanford also serves on the Child Protection Team, Crisis Team, National Children's Alliance Standards Committee, and the Prevent Child Abuse ND Committee. - Sanford Health Thief River Falls has opened a Thief River Falls Behavioral Health Center to meet the behavioral health needs of the region and the state.
+Additionally, the behavioral health triage therapists (BHTT) are patient-centered and focus on assisting the primary care medical team in identifying, triaging and effectively helping patients manage behavioral health problems or psychosocial comorbidities of their chronic medical disease. - Mindfulness based stress reduction (MBSR) courses are provided to the community, and specific sessions address breast cancer, neurological conditions and older adults. - Sanford Medical Center provides nurse case managers in the emergency department to support complex patients who access care in this setting, working with the multidisciplinary team to support the needs of the individual.
+Referrals are made to mental health and substance abuse resources, medication assistance, and food and housing assistance. - Bismarck - Sanford has partnered with law enforcement, social services providers, and other community care providers to develop a community-wide continuum of care to meet the behavioral health needs of the county. - Sanford Health Bismarck partnered with Face It Together, a non-profit addiction management organization to help provide substance abuse awareness, education and recovery resources. - Sanford Health Bismarck supports the Children's Advocacy Centers of ND and the Alliance for Children's Justice through board membership.
+Sanford also serves on the Child Protection Team, Crisis Team, National Children's Alliance Standards Committee, and the Prevent Child Abuse ND Committee. - Thief River Falls - Sanford Health Thief River Falls has opened a Thief River Falls Behavioral Health Center to meet the behavioral health needs of the region and the state.
 A chemical dependency counselor has been hired to work in the outpatient clinic.
-Sanford Thief River Falls is working to establish a collaboration of partner organizations focused on behavioral healthcare to meet the needs of the regional community. - Sanford Health Chamberlain has added a social worker (MSW) for mental health and case management and a behavioral health triage therapist. - Sanford Sheldon provides dementia and Alzheimer's support groups at the senior care facility. - Sanford Luverne provides an outpatient chemical dependency program and works with surrounding county drug courts as various community groups to impact drug and alcohol use. - Sanford Bemidji and Bagley are working with Beltrami County, Upper Mississippi Mental Health Center and several other community agencies to develop a county-wide continuum of care.
-Additionally, a high-risk case manager and emergency department care managers assist with the identification and referral of high-risk patients - Sanford Rock Rapids participated in the Iowa Mental Health Collaborative meetings. - Sanford behavioral health experts are serving on the North Dakota Behavioral Health Stakeholders Advisory to the Department of Human Services Legislative Interim Committee to shape policy for the 2017 Legislative session.
+Sanford Thief River Falls is working to establish a collaboration of partner organizations focused on behavioral health care to meet the needs of the regional community.